virajbhutada/Walmart-Retail-Analyzer/README.md

 ## Feedback and Contributions

 Feel free to provide feedback or contribute to the project!
-If you have any questions, create an issue or reach out to [your GitHub username or email].
+If you have any questions, create an issue or reach out to [📧](virajnbhutada24@gmail.com).

 Happy analyzing!